 Corporate Communication (CCOM)

 CCOM’s purpose is to protect and enhance Equinor’s reputation, supporting the company's effort to reach strategic goals.
-The function is responsible for media relations, internal communication, political and public affairs and brand communication, and advises the Board of Directors and senior management on communication issues.
+The function is responsible for media relations, political and public affairs, brand & engagement communication and advises the Board of Directors and senior management on communication issues.
 Corporate Communication is headed by Executive Vice President Jannik Lindbæk.

-Corporate Audit (COA) is responsible for auditing Equinor’s business to ensure that it is subject to adequate management and control.
+Corporate Audit & Investigation (CAI) is responsible for auditing Equinor’s business to ensure that it is subject to adequate management and control.
 The function is responsible for investigating accidents and cases of ethical misconduct, as well as conducting all internal audits.
-COA provides independent and objective assurance, challenges current practice and provides information to the board and senior management.
-COA is headed by Senior Vice President and Chief Audit Executive (CAE) Bent Rune Solheim.
+CAI provides independent and objective assurance, challenges current practice and provides information to the board and senior management.
+CAI is headed by Senior Vice President and Chief Audit Executive (CAE) Bent Rune Solheim.
 The CAE reports to the Board Audit Committee and is not a member of the Corporate Executive Committee.

 People & organisation (PO)